 At Foot and Ankle Center of Lake City, our knowledgeable and highly-experienced podiatrist, Dr. Rion Berg, treats a wide range of podiatric problems that can cause pain in the ball of the foot, including:

-Treatments for Ball of Foot Pain Relief
+Treatments for Ball of Foot Pain Relief in North Seattle

 Dr. Berg takes a holistic approach to podiatry practice, allowing him to utilize a broad range of conservative to advanced treatment options.
 From foot taping to custom orthotics to MLS Laser Therapy and beyond, Foot and Ankle Center of Lake City's skilled podiatric team is dedicated to helping you find the treatment solution that's right for you.